albertamcaleavey/project-manager-frontend/README.md

 # TaskFlow

 TaskFlow is a project management tool.
-Create projects and tasks to track your workflow and stay organized.
+Users can create projects and tasks to track their work, stay organized and keep on top of deadlines.

 # Getting Started